lebed2045/minidjvu.js/README.md

 	</body>
 </html>
 ```
-this sample draw sample.djvu on canvas with id="djvucanvas", pay attention a rendered page is exactly equal to the width of canvas - so make sure to specify the width of the canvas!
+this sample draw sample.djvu on canvas with id="djvucanvas", pay attention a rendered page is exactly equal to the size of canvas - so make sure to specify the size of the canvas!

 **Warning!** HTML web-page must located on a Web server, and  DjVu documents should be placed on the same domain as the HTML file.